Kristy Jansen

 Research

-Main Papers
+Working Papers

-Granular Treasury Demand with Arbitrageurs (Aug 2024)
+Granular Treasury Demand with Arbitrageurs (Nov 2024)

 Kristy A.E.
 Jansen, Wenhao Li, and Lukas Schmid

-Review of Financial Studies (Forthcoming)
+R&R Review of Financial Studies

 Awards: Colorado Finance Summit Best PhD Paper Award, Inquire Europe Research Prize, SoFiE Pre-Conference Best Paper Award, Inquire Europe Research Grant, Finalist at the ECB Young Economists’ Competition.